-MANAGEMENT OPTIONS FOR COVID-19 IMMUNIZATION PROGRAM ROLL-OUT IN THE CONTEXT OF LIMITED VACCINE SUPPLY
+V.II MANAGEMENT OPTIONS FOR COVID-19 IMMUNIZATION PROGRAM ROLL-OUT IN THE CONTEXT OF LIMITED SUPPLY

 In the context of limited, uncertain, sequential shipments of COVID-19 vaccine supply; significant morbidity and mortality due to COVID-19 with overwhelmed healthcare system capacity and ongoing substantial community transmission of SARS-CoV-2, jurisdictions are faced with balancing logistical considerations for the rapid roll-out of the immunization program to as many individuals as possible with ensuring the completion of the two-dose COVID-19 vaccine series as close as possible to the recommended immunization schedules.
 Options to maximize population health benefits are needed.
-Strategies and recommendations of other countries and national immunization technical advisory groups (NITAGs) to date in this context are summarized in Table 4.
+Strategies and recommendations of other countries and national immunization technical advisory groups (NITAGs) to date in this context are summarized in Table 5.

-Organization Strategy or Recommendation Strategic Advisory Group of Experts on Immunization 11 (SAGE, World Health Organization) -COVID-19 vaccines should be given according to recommended intervals unless exceptional circumstances of vaccine supply constraints and epidemiologic settings warrant a delay in the second dose. -"Countries experiencing exceptional epidemiological circumstances may consider delaying for a short period the administration of the second dose as a pragmatic approach to maximizing the number of individuals benefiting from a first dose while vaccine supply continues to increase.
+Organization Strategy or Recommendation Strategic Advisory Group of Experts on Immunization (SAGE, World Health Organization) -COVID-19 vaccines should be given according to recommended intervals unless exceptional circumstances of vaccine supply constraints and epidemiologic settings warrant a delay in the second dose. -"Countries experiencing exceptional epidemiological circumstances may consider delaying for a short period the administration of the second dose as a pragmatic approach to maximizing the number of individuals benefiting from a first dose while vaccine supply continues to increase.
 WHO's recommendation at present is that the interval between doses may be extended up to 42 days on the basis of currently available clinical trial data."
-Joint Committee on Vaccination and Immunisation 12 (JCVI, United Kingdom) -"vaccinating more people with the first dose is prioritised above offering others their second dose, to maximise benefits from the vaccination programme in the short term." -"For the Pfizer-BioNTech vaccine, the second vaccine dose can be offered between 3 to 12 weeks after the first dose." -"Skipping the second dose is not advised, as the second dose may be important for longer lasting protection, however exact durations of protection are currently unknown." - Centers for Disease Control 13 (CDC, United States) -The second dose of authorized COVID-19 mRNA vaccines should be administered as close as possible to the recommended interval within a grace period of <4 days from the recommended date for the second dose to be considered valid.
+Joint Committee on Vaccination and Immunisation (JCVI, United Kingdom) -"vaccinating more people with the first dose is prioritised above offering others their second dose, to maximise benefits from the vaccination programme in the short term." -"For the Pfizer-BioNTech vaccine, the second vaccine dose can be offered between 3 to 12 weeks after the first dose." -"There are some data from the AstraZeneca vaccine trials suggesting that extending the time to the second dose may be better than having the second dose earlier." -"Skipping the second dose is not advised, as the second dose may be important for longer lasting protection, however exact durations of protection are currently unknown." - Centers for Disease Control 17 (CDC, United States) -The second dose of authorized COVID-19 mRNA vaccines should be administered as close as possible to the recommended interval within a grace period of ≤4 days from the recommended date for the second dose to be considered valid.
 "However, there is no maximum interval between the first and second dose for either vaccine."
-Food and Drug Administration 14 (FDA, United States) -Changes to the authorized dosing or schedules of COVID-19 vaccines at this time is "premature and not rooted solidly in the available evidence.
+Food and Drug Administration (FDA, United States) -Changes to the authorized dosing or schedules of COVID-19 vaccines at this time is "premature and not rooted solidly in the available evidence.
 Without appropriate data supporting such changeswe run a significant risk of placing public health at risk."

-Table 4.
-International strategies and recommendations for Co OVID-19 immunization program roll-out in the context of limited vaccine supply

-The following Management Options Table summarizes the considerations (including available evidence) with decision points below to guide provinces and territories in the roll out of an effective, efficient, and equitable COVID-19 immunization program in their local epidemiological and vaccine supply contexts.

 Table 5.
+International strategies and recommendations for COVID-19 immunization program roll-out in the context of limited vaccine supply

+The following Management Options Table summarizes the considerations for mRNA COVID-19 vaccines (including available evidence) with decision points below to guide provinces and territories in the roll out of an effective, efficient, and equitable COVID-19 immunization program in their local epidemiological and vaccine supply contexts.

-Management Options Table for COVID-19 immunization program roll-out in the context of limited vaccine supply
+Table 6.
+Management Options Table for mRNA COVID-19 immunization program roll-out in the context of limited mRNA vaccine supply